rothja117/azure-docs/articles/sql-database/sql-database-single-database.md

 The single database deployment option creates a database in Azure SQL Database with its own set of resources and is managed via a SQL Database server.
 With a single database, each database is isolated from each other and portable, each with its own service tier within the [DTU-based purchasing model](sql-database-service-tiers-dtu.md) or [vCore-based purchasing model](sql-database-service-tiers-vcore.md) and a guaranteed compute size.

 > [!IMPORTANT]
-> Single database is one of three deployment options for Azure SQL Database.
+> Single database is one of three deployment options for SQL Database.
 The other two are [elastic pools](sql-database-elastic-pool.md) and [managed instance](sql-database-managed-instance.md).
 > [!NOTE]
 > For a glossary of terms in Azure SQL Database, see [SQL Database terms glossary](sql-database-glossary-terms.md)